hanabi/hanabi.github.io/Reference.md

 #### Brown Positional Clues

-* In some situations, a player may have multiple brown cards in their hand.
-If the next brown card to play is not the oldest card, it can be difficult to "get" it to play.
+* In some situations, a player may have multiple brown cards in their hand, with one of them being playable.
+If the playable brown card is not the oldest card, it can be difficult to "get" it to play.
 * In cases where a number clue is given that has no other conventional interpretation, it is an indication to the player with two or more brown cards of which slot to play.
 * For example, in a 3-player game:
   * All of the 2's are played.